filipekstrm/graph_ardm/README.md

 ## Training
 All parameters used in this work are either default or in the respective configs.

-If you use a config for training, its values will be overwritten if they are set explicitly on the command line.
+If you use a config for training, its values will be overwritten if they are also set explicitly on the command line.

 ### ARDM
 To train a generative model, a minimal working example is running